jotpowers/Personal-Growth/writing/jotism.md

 1. "The chasm between 'know' and 'think' is larger than the Grand Canyon."
 1. "I always use hyperbole."
 1. "My pain tolerance is writing checks my body can't cash."
+1. "The more you have to explain a metric, the worse it is."

 ## Reactions
 * Felipe: "@Jot - I actually googled "masochism app" until I realized it was sarcasm"